codingdudecom/ai-character-generator/README.md

 npm install --save-dev @cloudflare/ai
 ```

-4. Replace the `src/index.ts` file with the `index.ts` file from this repository
+4. Replace the `src/index.ts` file with the `src/index.ts` file from this repository

 5. Run your worker locally for testing